 ( 10) Sidewalk Displays and Streetscape.

 a.
-Sidewalk displays may only be utilized in accord with the C 1 Commercial
+Sidewalk displays may only be utilized in accord with the C-1 Commercial District Zoning Code.

 (11) Waste and Storage.

 a.
-Awnings may be used if there is historic evidence of their use on the
+Awnings may be used if there is historic-evidence of their use on the building.

 c.
 Awnings should be sized and shaped to fit the storefront.